Carbon, energy and water management

 Carbon management

-The Carbon and Energy Management Plan 2020-2030 (PDF) outlines the commitment and ambition that UWE Bristol has for reducing our carbon emissions.
+The Carbon and Energy Management Plan 2020-2030 (PDF), produced in consultation with students and staff, outlines the University's commitment and ambition for reducing our carbon emissions.

-Based on science-based targets, this outlines how we will reach net-zero through working through the carbon reduction hierarchy to avoid, reduce and replace before considering means to compensate for carbon emissions (e.g. through offsetting).
+Using science-based targets, this outlines how we will reach net-zero through working through the carbon reduction hierarchy to avoid, reduce and replace before considering means to compensate for carbon emissions (e.g. through offsetting and insetting).
+Our latest targets can be found in our Climate and Sustainability plan 2024-2026.

-The UWE Bristol Heat Decarbonisation Plan is currently being worked on.
+The UWE Bristol Heat Decarbonisation Plan is constantly being worked on.
 This will identify the clear route to decarbonise the UWE Bristol campuses to achieve the net-zero target.

 Official Race to Zero Signatory

-We are part of the Race to Zero and are leading the education sector for a healthy and resilient zero carbon recovery in the lead up to COP26.
+We are part of the Race to Zero and are leading the education sector for a healthy and resilient zero carbon recovery.

 Our targets